Yunnan clique: Independence

 On December 25, Cai E, Tang Jiyao, and Li Liejun, on the advice of Liang Qichao, declared Yunnan independent and expressed their opposition to Yuan Shikai's monarchy.
 Tang would stay as governor, but Cai and Li would assume command of the Nation Protection Army.
 On January 1, 1916, Yunnan published an official denunciation of Yuan Shikai's monarchy.
 The same day, three divisions of the National Protection Army marched onto Sichuan, Guizhou, and Guangxi, beginning the National Protection War to restore the republic.

 After being informed of Yunnan's declaration of independence, Yuan immediately sent out three armies to crush the rebellion but suffered heavy losses in southern Sichuan by Cai's forces.
 After several campaigns in the province, it fell under Cai's rule, who became its governor till his death.
 In the following two months, other provinces declared independence and joined Yunnan in its fight against Yuan.
 By June, Yuan had been defeated and was replaced by Li Yuanhong as president of the republic.

 The National Protection War made Cai a national hero, but he died shortly after from tuberculosis.
 His chief lieutenant, Tang Jiyao, took over Yunnan and demanded that the National Assembly be restored.
 When this was accomplished, Yunnan officially reunified with the national government but kept its provincial army separate due to the Beiyang Army's grip on Beijing politics.

 Guizhou Clique

-For a lot of it's existence, the Guizhou Clique, under Liu Xianshi, had to rely on Yunnan for economic and military assistance.
+For a lot of its existence, the Guizhou Clique, under Liu Xianshi, had to rely on Yunnan for economic and military assistance.
 Liu, with help from Tang Jiyao, formed the Guizhou Clique and consolidated military and civilian power, practically bringing forth martial law in the province.
-Liu, however, didn't contribute much to the National Protection War, and still refused to help Yunnan in any way.
+Liu, however, did not contribute much to the National Protection War, and still refused to help Yunnan in any way.
 Due to this, Wang Wenhua began to challenge his rule.

 Wang Wenhua supported the warlord Cai E, and was also a staunch critic of Yuan Shikai.
 This led to a divide in the Guizhou Clique, which also thus led to Wang gaining power in Guizhou.
-This wasn't approved by Yunnanese generals or warlords, and as thus caused much friction between the two.
+This was not approved by Yunnanese generals or warlords, and as thus caused much friction between the two.